Rellotscrewdriver/Rellotscrewdriver/README.md

 <h1 align="center">Hey there!
 I'm Rellot and I like to screw people. so screw you</h2>

 - I’m self-learning to make 2D games
-- I'm looking for a little collaboration and contribution this year because I suck at it
+- I'm looking for a little collaboration and contribution because I suck at it
 - I’m currently working on 2D beat 'em up game, not sure when It's gonna be looking good
 - 2022 Resolution: I first complete my projects and then work on other people's projects
 - 2023 Resolution: learn unity and participate in Gamejams, where people make games within a time limit with a specificed theme